-- Strictly limited numbers of pre-booked tickets available for each day.
+- Limited numbers of tickets available for each day.

-- The toilets have a queueing system in place and hand sanitiser for use prior to entering.
-Just one person or household group is allowed to enter at a time.
+- The toilets have a queuing system in place and hand sanitiser for use prior to entering.
 Surfaces are cleaned regularly by our staff.

 - Hand sanitiser is available to staff and visitors at strategic points throughout the Garden.

-- Visitors are required to wear a face covering when in the Glasshouse Range, toilets and Shop.
+- Visitors are required to wear a face covering in the Glasshouse Range, toilets, and shop.

 Are there toilets and how can I use them safely?

-The toilets behind the Glasshouse Range are open.
-A queuing system is in place, as well as hand sanitiser for use prior to entering, which is one person or household group at a time.
-Surfaces are cleaned regularly by our staff and visitors are required to wear a face covering in the toilets.
-There is also a disabled toilet beside the Brookside Gate, and a set of toilets in the School’s Garden Room.
+A queuing system is in place, as well as hand sanitiser for use prior to entering.
+Surfaces are cleaned regularly by our staff and visitors are recommended to wear a face covering inside the toilets.

 Are the Café and Shop open?

-Please note that all are accepting card payments only (no cash).
+The Shop and the Garden Café are both fully open.
+Please note that they are accepting card payments only (no cash).